 Among them was a feisty German-born socialist, a Norwegian watersider, an affectionate Irish nationalist, a love-struck miner, an aspiring Maxim Gorky, a cross-dressing doctor, a nameless rural labourer, an avid letter writer with a hatred of war, and two mystical dairy farmers with a poetic bent.
 Military censorship within New Zealand meant that their letters were stopped, confiscated and filed away, sealed and unread for over 100 years.
 Until now.

-Forthcoming, to be published by Otago University Press in March 2019.
+Out now with Otago University Press, published March 2019.
 Includes a Foreword by Charlotte Macdonald